redexp/backbone-dom-view/README.md

 ### ui:

 Used to create alias of jQuery selectors.
-Instead of calling dozen times `this.$('.title')` you can use `this.ui.title`, so if you need to change selector, you will change it only in one plase.
+Instead of calling dozen times `this.$('.title')` you can use `this.ui.title`, so if you need to change selector, you will change it only in one place.
+As value of `ui:` you can use `Object` or `Function` (which should return an object).
 Also you can use this alias in `template:` instead of selectors.
 When you extend views, `ui:` field will be merged with all parents prototypes.
 ```javascript
 Backbone.DOMView.extend({
     ui: {